-Cradled in a natural harbor on the Indian Ocean, Tropical Dar es Salaam is now one of the world’s fastest growing cities.
-This former fishing town is Tanzania’s largest city and is its economic hub; a key trading port, manufacturing center and the nerve center of Tanzania’s policy machine.
+Cradled in a natural harbour on the Indian Ocean, tropical Dar es Salaam is now one of the world’s fastest growing cities.
+This former fishing town is Tanzania’s largest city and is its economic hub; a key trading port, manufacturing centre and the nerve centre of Tanzania’s policy machine.

 The former capital has a burgeoning population; its four million residents will likely double in number over the next twenty years.
 This has prompted local planners to instigate a master plan for the city, and Tanzania’s visionaries have hopes to model the city on Singapore.